sreevarshan-xenoz/portfolio/README.md

   - Scroll with your mouse wheel to cycle through unique, imaginative projects.
   - Enjoy the immersive, animated, and interactive experience—straight out of an anime world!

+### The Quantum Entanglement Portfolio
+A portfolio where projects are linked in quantum pairs—interacting with one instantly alters the style and content of its twin, visualizing quantum entanglement.

+- **Entangled Project Pairs:** Each project is paired with a twin.
+Hovering or clicking one changes both its own and its twin's style and description.
+- **Animated Entanglement Lines:** Glowing, animated SVG lines visually link each pair, pulsing with quantum energy.
+- **Wave/Collapse Shimmer:** Interacting with a project triggers a quantum "collapse" shimmer effect, inspired by wave/particle duality.
+- **Quantum Particle Background:** Floating quantum glyphs and symbols drift in the background for a mysterious, high-tech vibe.
+- **Cyberpunk/Quantum Theme:** Neon colors, glowing borders, and a futuristic UI.

+**Tech Stack:** React, Framer Motion, Material-UI, custom CSS/SVG for effects and animation.

+- **Key Interactions:**
+  - Hover or click a project to see its entangled twin change in real time.
+  - Enjoy the immersive, animated, and interactive quantum experience!

 ## Other Concepts (Planned)

 - **The Infinite Remix Portfolio:** Every visit feels like a fresh design — the site remixes your projects, fonts, and colors algorithmically.